HuangZhe885/CoLMIN/README.md

 # If you already have a Carla, just create a soft link to external_paths/carla_root
 ```

-### Note: we choose the setuptools==41 to install because this version has the feature easy_install.
+Note: we choose the setuptools==41 to install because this version has the feature easy_install.
 After installing the carla.egg you can install the lastest setuptools to avoid No module named distutils_hack.

+## 3. vllm env

+Refer to official repo of https://github.com/vllm-project/vllm